 Oral Communication Coordinator

-M. Sean Limon is currently the Oral Communication Coordinator for the Center for Management Communication in the Warrington College of Business Administration, where he teaches how to give high impact presentations.
+M. Sean Limon is currently the Oral Communication Coordinator for the Management Communication Center in the Warrington College of Business, where he teaches how to give high impact presentations.
 Dr. Limon has taught and consulted in the communication field for over ten years.
 He has taught courses and workshops for students and professionals in the areas of presentation skills, teamwork, leadership, organizational culture, and conflict.

 Speaking and Presentation skills, teamwork, and interpersonal skills in the organization